-Ensure that the equipment necessary for the proper construction of the work is on site, is in acceptable working condition, and is acceptable to the RCE as to both type and condition before the start of work under this section.
-Provide sufficient equipment to enable prosecution of the work in accordance with the project schedule and completion of the work in the specified time.
+6.1 Ensure that the equipment necessary for the proper construction of the work is on site, is in acceptable working condition, and is acceptable to the RCE as to both type and condition before the start of work under this STS.
+Provide sufficient equipment to enable execution of the work in accordance with the project schedule and completion of the work in the specified time.